 - Online Tutoring

 There are a bunch of websites out there that you can sign up for and connect with students via Skype.
 This is perfect if you hate commuting (does anyone actually love commuting?) or if you have a crazy school schedule and can only dedicate an hour or two a day for work.
+Also if you’re interested in tutoring and have a knack for writing, try writing essays that you can get paid for.

 Working and studying at the same time can be a challenge, so why not make your job a bit more enjoyable?
 There are so many jobs out there that we never consider because it seems getting a retail position is much easier, but sometimes it’s worth it to get out of our comfort zone and try to look for something that could be more satisfying.